roatanrich/anunnaki-brewing/README.md

 [![Build and test status](https://github.com/roatanrich/annunaki-brewing.git/workflows/Lint%20and%20test/badge.svg)](https://github.com/roatanrich/annunaki-brewing.git/actions?query=workflow%3A%22Build+and+test%22)

-A future endeavor to startup a brewery using this app for inventory, recipe creation, maintaining brew batches.
+A future endeavor to startup a brewery using this app for inventory, recipe creation, and maintaining brew batches.

 This project was written using Node.js and Typescript.

 ## Technologies Used